RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 fig
 ```

-# Credit
+## Acknowledgements

-This tutorial was conceived for ZiF research and tutorial workshop by Lisa DeBruine (Feb.
-2020) presented again by Phillip Alday during the SMLP Summer School (Sep.
+The text here is based on a tutorial presented at a ZiF workshop by Lisa DeBruine (Feb.
+2020) and presented again by Phillip Alday during the SMLP Summer School (Sep.
 2020).

 Updated and extended by Lisa Schwetlick & Daniel Backhaus, with the kind help of Phillip Alday, after changes to the package.